mbrugman67/BusPirate-docs-hugo/content/docs/devices/spi-flash-chips.md

 ## flash command

+{{< asciicast src="/screencast/nor-flash-command.json" poster="npt:0:50" terminalFontSize="medium" idleTimeLimit=2 >}}

-The [flash command]({{< relref "/docs/command-reference/#flash" >}}) can read, write, and erase common SPI flash memory chips directly in the Bus Pirate terminal.
+The [flash command]({{< relref "/docs/command-reference/#flash-readwriteerase-common-flash-chips" >}}) can read, write, and erase common SPI flash memory chips directly in the Bus Pirate terminal.
 The [Serial Flash Universal Driver](https://github.com/armink/SFUD) at the heart of the flash command attempts to identify the flash chip by reading the SFDP tables.
 If a chip doesn't have SFDP tables, the driver has a database of common chips on which to fall back.

 {{< term "Bus Pirate [/dev/ttyS0]" >}}
 <span style="color:#96cb59">SPI></span> flash init